-Easy-to-read medicine information about the progestogen-only oral contraceptive pill – what is it, how to use it safely and possible side effects.
+Easy-to-read medicine information about the progestogen-only pill (also called 'the mini-pill') – what it is, how to use it safely and possible side effects.

 |Type of medicine||Also called|

-The progestogen-only pill is form of contraception for women, to prevent pregnancy.
+The mini-pill is a form of contraception for women, to prevent pregnancy.
 It contains only one hormone, progesterone.
 It does not contain oestrogen.

 - Easy to use – one tablet at the same time each day.